gabrielsoltz/metahub/README.md

 **MetaHub** supports different **outputs** like `inventory`, `statistics`, `short`, or `standard`.
 All outputs are programmatically usable to be integrated with your favorite tools.
 See [Outputs](#Outputs).
 You can also export your outputs to Json, CSV and HTML formats.

 **MetaHub** supports **multi-account setups**, letting you run the tool from any environment by assuming roles in your AWS Security Hub master account and in your child/service accounts where your resources live.
 This allows you to fetch aggregated data from multiple accounts using your AWS Security Hub master implementation while also fetching and enriching those findings with data from the accounts where your affected resources live based on your needs.
 See [Advanced Usage](#advanced-usage)

+## Investigations Examples

+### Investigating security findings using Security Hub filters

+- You can list all security findings with default filters (`RecordState=ACTIVE WorkflowStatus=NEW ProductName="Security Hub"`):
+`./metahub --list-findings`

+- You can change the output to statistics:
+`./metahub --list-findings --output statistics`

+- You can filter the findings to get only the active ones for a specific resource:
+`./metahub --list-findings --sh-filters RecordState=ACTIVE ResourceId=<<ARN>>`

+- You can filter the findings for a specific AWS Account and show statistics:
+`./metahub --list-findings --sh-filters RecordState=ACTIVE AwsAccountId=<<Account Id>> --output statistics`

+### Investigating resources based on tagging

+- You can list all security findings with MetaTags enabled:
+`./metahub --list-findings --meta-tags`

+- You can list all security findings for resources that has a spefific tagging (for example Environment=production) `./metahub --list-findings --meta-tags --mh-filters-tags Environment=production`

+### Investigating public resources

+- You can list all security findings for resources that are effectively public:
+`./metahub --list-findings --meta-checks --mh-filters-checks is_public=True`

+### Investigating resources not encrypted

+- You can list all security findings for resources that are effectively public:
+`./metahub --list-findings --meta-checks --mh-filters-checks is_encrypted=True`

+### Investigating a finding

+- You can list all affected resources for a spefific Security Hub finding, for example: `EC2.19 Security groups should not allow unrestricted access to ports with high risk`
+`./metahub --list-findings --sh-filters RecordState=ACTIVE Title="EC2.19 Security groups should not allow unrestricted access to ports with high risk"`

+- You can then enable MetaChecks to get more info for those resources:
+`./metahub --list-findings --sh-filters RecordState=ACTIVE Title="EC2.19 Security groups should not allow unrestricted access to ports with high risk" --meta-checks`

+- You can then filter that output using MetaCheck to only list the Security Groups that are attached to public ips:
+`./metahub --list-findings --sh-filters RecordState=ACTIVE Title="EC2.19 Security groups should not allow unrestricted access to ports with high risk" --meta-checks --mh-filters-checks is_attached_to_public_ips=True`

 ## Requirements